TheSpaceDevs/.github/profile/README.md

 - <a href="https://spacenews.com/ast-spacemobile-delays-commercial-satellite-debut-by-six-months/" >🔗</a> **[SpaceNews]** AST SpaceMobile delays commercial satellite debut by six months
 - <a href="https://spacenews.com/blue-origin-scraps-original-recovery-ship-for-new-glenn-boosters/" >🔗</a> **[SpaceNews]** Blue Origin scraps original recovery ship for New Glenn boosters
 - <a href="https://spacenews.com/orion-space-wins-u-s-space-force-contract-for-on-orbit-services-experiment/" >🔗</a> **[SpaceNews]** Orion Space wins U.S. Space Force contract for on-orbit services experiment
-- <a href="https://www.nasaspaceflight.com/2022/08/artemis-1-launch-rollout/" >🔗</a> **[NASA Spaceflight]** SLS ready to roll to LC-39B for launch, teams prepare for multiple launch trajectories
+- <a href="https://www.nasaspaceflight.com/2022/08/artemis-1-launch-rollout/" >🔗</a> **[NASA Spaceflight]** SLS rolling to LC-39B for launch, teams prepare for multiple launch trajectories
 - <a href="https://arstechnica.com/science/2022/08/after-icbm-test-us-stresses-it-was-not-the-result-of-current-world-events/" >🔗</a> **[Arstechnica]** After ICBM test, US stresses it was “not the result of current world events”